masagrator/FPSLocker-Warehouse/README.md

 ---

-> Patches for games not locked to 30 FPS, but with graphics settings targeting 30 FPS
+> Patches for games not locked to 30 FPS, but with graphics settings targeting strictly 30 or 60 FPS

 | NAME | TITLE ID | BUILD ID (PATCH AVAILABLE, VERSION ID, VERSION) | ISSUES |
 | --- | --- | --- | --- |